aquestry/voasis.de/docs/nebula.md

 # About Nebula

 Nebula is a server management tool built with Java and integrated with Velocity, designed to handle the dynamic creation, management, and control of Minecraft server instances.
-It uses Docker on Hold-Servers to manage Backend-Servers.
+It uses SSH to connect to the nodes and from there it will use Docker to manage the containers running the Minecraft server instances.

 [Github Page](https://github.com/aquestry/Nebula)